derailed/popeye/README.md

 ## Popeye got your RBAC!

-In order for Popeye to do his work, the signed in user must have enough RBAC oomph to get/list the resources mentioned above as well as metrics-server get/list access.
+In order for Popeye to do his work, the signed in user must have enough RBAC oomph to get/list the resources mentioned above.

 Sample Popeye RBAC Rules (Subject to change!!)